-16.42.1 The lands identified as Special Site 42 are located at the northwest corner of Thomas Street and Joymar Avenue in the City of Mississauga.
+17.42.1 The lands identified as Special Site 42 are located

+at the northwest corner of Thomas Street and Joymar

-16.42.2 Notwithstanding the policies of this Plan, semidetached dwellings will also be permitted.
+17.42.2 Notwithstanding the policies of this Plan, semi-

-16.43.1 The lands identified as Special Site 43 are located on Falconer Drive, between Matlock Ave and Alpha Mills Road.
+17.43.1 The lands identified as Special Site 43 are located on Falconer Drive, between Matlock Ave and Alpha Mills Road.

-16.43.2 Notwithstanding the Business Employment designation only the following uses will be permitted:
+17.43.2 Notwithstanding the Business Employment designation only the following uses will be permitted:

-- a. community infrastructure;
+a. community infrastructure;

 - b. entertainment, recreation and sports facility;

 - c. financial institution;

 - d. manufacturing;

 - e. motor vehicle rental facility;

 - f. research and development;

 - g. sales and service accessory to a permitted use;

 - h. secondary office; and

 - i. warehousing, distribution and wholesaling.

-16.44.1 The lands identified as Special Site 44 are located on the east and west sides of Queen Street South, the south side of Tannery Street, the east and west side of Broadway Street, the south side of Pearl Street and the north and south sides of Thomas Street.
+17.44.1 The lands identified as Special Site 44 are located on the east and west sides of Queen Street South, the south side of Tannery Street, the east and west side of Broadway Street, the south side of Pearl Street and the north and south sides of Thomas Street.

-16.44.2 Notwithstanding the provisions of the Mixed Use designations, drive-through facilities will not be permitted.
+17.44.2 Notwithstanding the provisions of the Mixed Use designations, drive-through facilities will not be permitted.

-16.45.1 The lands identified as Special Site 45 are located on the west side of William Street, south of James Street and are municipally known as 46 William Street.
+17.45.1 The lands identified as Special Site 45 are located on the west side of William Street, south of James Street and are municipally known as 46 William Street.

-16.45.2 Notwithstanding the provisions of the Residential Low-Rise II designation, outdoor storage of refrigeration trailers may be permitted on a temporary basis by a Temporary Use By-law in accordance with the provisions of the Planning Act.
+17.45.2 Notwithstanding the provisions of the Residential Low-Rise II designation, outdoor storage of refrigeration trailers may be permitted on a temporary basis by a Temporary Use By-law in accordance with the provisions of the Planning Act.

-16.46.1 The lands identified as Special Site 46 are located north of Tannery Street, west of the St. Lawrence & Hudson Railway.
+17.46.1 The lands identified as Special Site 46 are located north of Tannery Street, west of the St. Lawrence & Hudson Railway.

-16.46.2 Notwithstanding the provisions of the Residential High Rise and Residential Mid-Rise designations, the following additional policies will apply:
+17.46.2 Notwithstanding the provisions of the Residential High Rise and Residential Mid-Rise designations, the following additional policies will apply:

 a. the determination of the area suitable for redevelopment will have regard for the extent of the "regulatory storm" flood plain and the erosion hazards associated with Mullet Creek, whichever is greater.
-The extent of areas required for conservation purposes will be determined to the satisfaction of the appropriate Conservation Authority and the City;
+The extent of areas required for conservation purposes will be determined to the satisfaction of the appropriate conservation authority and the City;